|Description||Rating & Review||Brewing Guide||Recommendations|

 |Dear valued customers,|

-We will be closed from 4th Feb 2016 to 11th Feb 2016 for Chinese New Year holidays.
+We will be closed from 10th December 2018 to 16th December 2018 for holidays.
 No orders will be processed during this period but customer service will be operating business as usual.